noahehall/multicloud/providers/aws/services/Storage/backup.md

 ### pricing

-- backup storage you use
+- storage you use
-- backup data transferred between AWS Regions
+- data transferred between AWS Regions
-- backup data you restore
+- data you restore
-- backup evaluations
+- evaluations

 ## basics